quanghong/ccnp_encor/BCMSN_Gateway_Redundancy/README.md

 Gi0/0       1    2   -   Active   0007.b400.0102  local           -
 ```

-We can see R2, R6 have same default gatway but different MAC address.
+We can see R2, R6 have same default gateway but different MAC address.
 This is how GLBP load balance traffic.
 ```bash
 R2#show arp
 Protocol  Address          Age (min)  Hardware Addr   Type   Interface